robphoenix/bordeltabernacle.github.io/_posts/2015-09-25-notes-on-clojure-keywords-symbols.md

 Symbols appear to be easily confused with Keywords in Clojure.

->Symbols are identifiers that are normally used to refer to something else.
+*"Symbols are identifiers that are normally used to refer to something else.
 They can be used in program forms to refer to function parameters, let bindings, class names and global vars.
 They have names and optional namespaces, both of which are strings.
 Symbols can have metadata (see with-meta).
 Symbols, just like Keywords, implement IFn for invoke() of one argument (a map) with an optional second argument (a default value).
-For example ('mysym my-hash-map :none) means the same as (get my-hash-map 'mysym :none).
+For example ('mysym my-hash-map :none) means the same as (get my-hash-map 'mysym :none)."*

 ```clojure
 user=> (doc symbol)